Applying for a Mortgage With a New Job

 However, that can be less straightforward if you base your mortgage value on your new salary but don't have any evidence such as bank statements or payslips.

+How does a new job affect getting a mortgage and limit my borrowing value?
 Lenders will usually limit the amount they lend according to the earnings they can see on your documentation, often in respect of the regulatory rules we mentioned before.

 Some mortgage providers don't always deal directly with the public and will treat a pay rise as a given as long as you've got written documentation.

-That could be a letter of offer or a copy of the new contract evidencing the amount you will earn from now on.
+Can you get mortgage with new job and any paperwork?
+You’ll usually need a letter of offer or a copy of the new contract evidencing the amount you will earn from now on.